Potholes and other road defects can damage your bike or make you fall off it. Here's how to cope with badly surfaced roads.

-Winter is pothole season.
-Cracks in the tarmac caused by heavy vehicles fill up with water, which freezes and expands, further breaking up the road.
+There are many things to be aware of when cycling in winter - one of them is potholes.
+Cracks in the tarmac caused by heavy vehicles fill up with water, which freezes and expands, breaking up the road.
 Sooner or later you've got a pothole: an annoyance for drivers and a hazard for cyclists.

 The problem with potholes is compounded by the fact that most cycling takes place on back roads and lanes.
 Minor roads are inspected less often – sometimes less than once a year – so the cavities on your commute could be there a long time before they're fixed.